Best Apple Apps 2017

 What’s so special?
 Healthcare and education are another areas to benefit from the application of AR.
 By viewing augmented models, students can get a better understanding of the field they are studying.

-The app such as Human Anatomy helps not only learn body structure, but also study diagnostic images that allow future doctors to detect diseases.
+One of the best Apple apps in the category, Human Anatomy helps not only learn body structure, but also study diagnostic images that allow future doctors to detect diseases.

 Artificial intelligence and machine learning market keeps growing.
 There’s no surprise nowadays almost every business collects and stores plenty of data.
 Thus, it can find a good case for leveraging machine learning capabilities to enhance its service or product.